-- All eligible students will receive a selection time from the Office of Residential Life by 4pm on April 20th.
-Students will need to access the Skidmore College Odyssey HMS website at, or after their selection time to select a room.
+- All eligible students will receive a selection time from the Office of Residential Life.
+Students will need to access the Skidmore College Odyssey HMS website at, or after, their selection time to select a room.

 - Students are encouraged to select a room as close to their start time as possible.
 The process will continue regardless of whether or not they have selected.
 Delaying selection will only limit housing options.